 Description: With the new technologies in crop production, there is a high demand for trained individuals in this area.
 The proper recognition and analysis of crop production problems are emphasized.
 Much of the program is designed around the competencies required of the International Certified Crop Advisor program.
 Upon graduation students have the background and training necessary to advance rapidly in careers in crop consulting and precision agriculture.
-The courses for this certificate are available entirely online, so students can work on them from their own location at their own pace.
+Most of the courses for this certificate are available entirely online, so students can work on them from their own location at their own pace.

 Term One Course Title Credits

 AGA:114 Principles of Agronomy 3.0

 AGA:375 Integrated Crop Management 2.0

 AGM:361 Commercial Grain Handling 1.0

 GIS:111 Intro to Geographical Information Systems 3.0

+GIS:206 GIS Data Acquisition and Management 3.0

 Term Two Course Title Credits

 AGA:154 Fundamentals of Soil Science 3.0

 AGA:157 Soil Fertility 1.0

 AGA:853 Certified Crop Advisor Review 1.0

-AGP:333 Precision Farming Systems 3.0